1986 World Series: Game 7

 Gedman's home run was noteworthy for several reasons: It occurred on the first pitch after a delay of just over three minutes during which portable stands down the first base line had to be restored after several fans reaching for a foul ball had caused them to collapse.
 The subsequent pitch by Darling, which came on a two-strike count (1–2), led to Gedman's home run.
 However, the ball was almost caught by Darryl Strawberry, who was reaching over the right-field wall.
 Fortunately for the Red Sox, the ball fell out of Strawberry's glove and cleared the fence for a 2–0 Boston lead.
 If Strawberry had recorded the out, the inning may have ended with only one Boston run instead of three, as three batters later, Red Sox pitcher Bruce Hurst would have stepped to the plate to bat with two outs instead of in a sacrifice situation, which he successfully converted to set up Boggs' run-scoring hit.

 The Mets, meanwhile, could not muster much against Hurst and through three innings had only recorded one hit.

 In the fourth Henderson reached after Darling hit him with a pitch.
 After Spike Owen flew out, Hurst laid down a bunt that moved Henderson into scoring position.
-Mets manager Davey Johnson then lifted Darling from the game and brought in Sid Fernandez to face Boggs and the leading hitter of the series, Marty Barrett.
+Johnson then lifted Darling from the game and brought in Sid Fernandez to face Boggs and the leading hitter of the series, Marty Barrett.
 Boggs managed to draw a walk, but Fernandez retired Barrett on a fly ball to right field to end the inning.

 The Mets still did not have an answer for Hurst through the fourth and fifth innings, going down in order in both frames.
 The Red Sox, conversely, went down in order against Fernandez in the fifth and sixth, which kept the deficit at three.
 In the bottom of the inning, the Mets were finally able to break through against their series nemesis and turn the tide in their favor.

 After Hurst got the first out when Rafael Santana grounded out, Lee Mazzilli came up to pinch-hit for Fernandez and singled.
 Mookie Wilson followed with a single of his own, and second baseman Tim Teufel drew a walk to load the bases.
 Keith Hernandez then drove the lead runners in with a single, and Wally Backman came in to run for Teufel representing the tying run.